Meet the Three English Experts: Birgit Kasimirski, Rebecca Deacon, David Preston

 Description & Show Notes

-Get to know the team who can take away your fears of speaking English!
+Get to know the team: Birgit Kasimirski, Rebecca Deacon, David Preston, who can take away your fears of speaking English!
 Offering lots of motivation and practical tips for your daily life to get you much more involved with English.

 • Who we are and what English expertise we can share